Maintaining power supply

 Our aim is to keep the power supply running.
 Therefore, we procure power generators for the front line and for refugee shelters in western Ukraine.

-- We have already provided over 50 power generators.
+- We have already provided 78 power generators.

 - We also distribute emergency kits with thermoses, candles, flashlights and warm blankets to help people during the blackouts.